vitalygi/leetx/README.md

   ```
   This creates a `solution.go` file instead of the default `main.go`.

-If no language is specified, only the `problem.md` file will be created.
+If no language is specified, short problem info will be printed

 ## Supported Languages